jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 *Other things done with parameters*
 or keeping a reference to a created parameter or __do the same with members of parameters__...
 Hmmm...

-Except for passing procedure reference to a procedure.
+Except for passing command reference to a command.
 \>

 ##### Brainstorm